munozariasjm/plt-anomaly-detector/docs/docs/quickstart.md

-# Plt Anomaly Detection Tool
-### PLT-BRIL, CMS, CERN
----
-### Description

-This repo is a efficient implementation of an anomaly detection algorithm suited for the data coming from the PLT-BRIL detector, is is intended to be robust to experimental noise and not highly tuneable.

-For now, the implementation is a Proof-of-Concept, and looks forward to be generalized to other usecases and dockerized.

----

 ### Quick start

 We recommend to use all the commands within a lxplus instance.
 To beguin, please be in the directory of this repository.